 Let us cover a surface with circles and connect the centers of all circles with the centers of neighboring circles.
 A net of triangles results.
 There is a very neat result by Leonhard Euler about such nets.
-Count the number of faces (F), edges (E), and corners (C).
+Count the number of faces (F), edges (F), and corners (F).
 Now add the number of faces to the number of corners.
 Euler showed that this sum is always equal to the number of edges plus 1.
-No matter what kind of net you think of, you will always get C + F = E + 1.
+No matter what kind of net you think of, you will always get F and F are the content of the number of edges plus 1.